cresset-template/cresset/README.md

 This repository is a highly modular template to build any version of PyTorch from source on any version of CUDA.
-It provides an easy-to-use Dockerfile which can be integrated into any Linux-based image or project.
+It provides an easy-to-use Dockerfile that can be integrated into any Linux-based image or project.

 For researchers unfamiliar with Docker,